Wadi Maghareh: Monuments, buildings and inscriptions

-Ancient Egyptian monuments, buildings and inscriptions span the period from the Third to Twenty-Ninth Dynasties (ca. 2700 BC–1100 BC), although most monuments date only to the Twelfth Dynasty.
+Ancient Egyptian monuments, buildings and inscriptions span the period from the 3rd to the 19th Dynasty (ca. 2700 BC–1100 BC), although most monuments date only to the Twelfth Dynasty.
 Two Third Dynasty rock tables of king Sanakht are found in the valley, as is one of Djoser and two virtually identical tables of king Sekhemkhet.
 Tables of Sneferu and Khufu from the Fourth Dynasty are also found there.

 The Fifth Dynasty king Sahure's funerary temple at Abusir has a relief representing him dispatch of a fleet to the Red Sea, probably to collect turquoise at Maghareh.
 Sahure raised a monument depicting himself "smiting the Mentju of all foreign lands" which was found at Maghareh.
 Fifth Dynasty rock tablets include those of King Nyuserre Ini accompanied by a libation vase and images of the gods Horus and Thoth, one of king Menkauhor Kaiu, and three of king Djedkare Isesi.

 In addition to pharaonic monuments, an Old Kingdom settlement was founded on the summit of a hill in Wadi Igneh containing 125 rough stone structures containing wood ash and potsherds, some of which are of Nile Valley clay.